plutus-IV-org/plutus_backtest/README.md

 bt.execution()
 ```

 In this case all parameters are used.
-The weights will not distributed equally.
+The weights will not be distributed equally.
 "AAPL"  will have 20% of the total portoflio BTC-USD - 10% and
 "GC=F" will have 70%.
 The negative sign in the weights factor will mean short selling, therefore first "AAPL" and "GC=F" instruments are in long position and
 "BTC-USD" is in the short.

 Stop loss and take profit shall be interpreted as "AAPL" has 20% of stop loss and 10% of take profit, "BTC-USD" has 10% of stop loss and 20% of take profit, "GC=F" 5% of stop loss and 5% of take profit.
 As result accumulative graph will look as:

 ![4](https://user-images.githubusercontent.com/83161286/146915546-113db7ce-99d8-4c92-90d5-f0f556499b57.png)

+In the moment when one of the securities reaching its stop loss or take profit, the trade will automatically stopped and the weights will be reassigned respectively to the left assets.

-In case of users have a need to test one instrument but several times with different timelines, the library will interpret it as
+In case of users need to test one instrument but several times with different timelines, the package will interpret it as
 ```
 bt = backtest(asset = ["AMZN", "AMZN","AMZN"], o_day = ["2021-08-01", "2021-09-01", "2021-10-01"],
               c_day = ["2021-08-15", "2021-09-15","2021-10-15"])